angular/angular/docs/TRIAGE_AND_LABELS.md

   * _**Who adds it:** Any team member._
   * _**Who removes it:** Any team member._

-When a PR is ready for review, a review should be requested using the Reviewers interface in Github.
+When a PR is ready for review, a review should be requested using the Reviewers interface in GitHub.

 ## PR Target